 “To create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”

-The Government set out its definition of British values in the 2011 Prevent Strategy, and these values have been reiterated this year (2014).
-At our school these values are reinforced regularly and in the following ways.
+The Government set out its definition of British values in the 2011 Prevent Strategy, and these values have been reiterated in 2014.

 Promoting British values at our school

 The Department for Education’s five-part definition of British values:

 - tolerance of those of different faiths and beliefs